Online Clinical Nurse Leader Programs

 A CNL may work with various patient populations and simultaneously coordinate the activities of other nurses and allied health professionals in what is known as a clinical microsystem.
 A clinical microsystem comprises small teams of healthcare professionals working together to provide front-line patient care.

 A person may become a licensed CNL via more than one pathway.
-Registered nurses who already hold a bachelor of science in nursing (BSN) may enroll in a master of science in nursing (MSN) program with a CNL specialization.
+Registered nurses with a bachelor of science in nursing (BSN) may enroll in a master of science in nursing (MSN) program with a CNL specialization.
 After successfully graduating from a CNL program, these nurses are eligible to sit for the CNL exam—those who pass become certified as CNLs.

 To help RNs expand their careers, accredited clinical nurse leader programs offer a variety of benefits for aspiring CNLs.
 This guide provides an overview of different types of accredited CNL programs, requirements for admission, clinical supervision hours, and a sampling of accredited CNL programs.